 If you are going to create a holiday sale, one of the best ways to get the word out is through an email.
 A well-designed email campaign can really draw a crowd, especially at this time of year.
 If you don’t have the time to create one, a virtual assistant can certainly craft a perfectly enticing holiday sales pitch for your business!

 If you need to clear up some time in your calendar for the holidays, and to make sure you get through all of your holiday gift related tasks, why not try hiring a virtual assistant?
 They can take on the small, time-consuming tasks that you usually do and give you some space in your schedule to breathe.
 Or they can take over a large project or launch, freeing you up to focus on more important things.
-By reducing your holiday stresses, you can finally start to enjoy your winter vacation!
-If you’d like to talk about how I can help you manage the holiday rush, please contact me today!
+To learn more about how you can use a virtual team, I invite you to check out my free How to Use a Virtual Team to Grow Your Business and Get Your Life Back: Workbook!